 Activision Blizzard, Inc (ATVI) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had gained 1.53% over the past month.
-This has outpaced the Consumer Discretionary sector's loss of 0.42% and the S&P 500's gain of 0.04% in that time.
+Coming into today, shares of the company had gained 2.47% in the past month.
+In that same time, the Consumer Discretionary sector gained 0.6%, while the S&P 500 gained 1.91%.

-Wall Street will be looking for positivity from ATVI as it approaches its next earnings report date.
+Investors will be hoping for strength from ATVI as it approaches its next earnings release.
 The company is expected to report EPS of $0.75, down 22.68% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.88 billion, down 9.52% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.78 per share and revenue of $8.79 billion.
-These totals would mark changes of +8.93% and +4.47%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.78 per share and revenue of $8.79 billion, which would represent changes of +8.93% and +4.47%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for ATVI.
+Investors might also notice recent changes to analyst estimates for ATVI.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.61% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 ATVI currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, ATVI is holding a Forward P/E ratio of 25.64.
-For comparison, its industry has an average Forward P/E of 23.07, which means ATVI is trading at a premium to the group.
+Looking at its valuation, ATVI is holding a Forward P/E ratio of 25.42.
+Its industry sports an average Forward P/E of 22.47, so we one might conclude that ATVI is trading at a premium comparatively.

-It is also worth noting that ATVI currently has a PEG ratio of 1.4.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Toys - Games - Hobbies was holding an average PEG ratio of 2.37 at yesterday's closing price.
+We can also see that ATVI currently has a PEG ratio of 1.39.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Toys - Games - Hobbies industry currently had an average PEG ratio of 2.36 as of yesterday's close.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.